-It is precisely because of its location that the region's economy determines its character.
+It is precisely the region's location that determines the character of the economy.
 Direct access to the Baltic Sea (through the port in Szczecin), the Szczecin metropolis and Koszalin-Kołobrzeg-Bialogard functional area with attractive investment areas, industrial processing concentrated in the zones of economic activity, a large number of farms producing organic food, rich, intensively used tourist resources, many spa advantages and a strongly developed accommodation base in the coastal zone - these are the factors conditioning the economic development of the region.
 In addition, the close vicinity of Germany (the distance between Szczecin and Berlin is only 130 km) and Scandinavian countries.

-The region was until recently associated mainly with the shipbuilding industry and agriculture, today it develops various sectors of the economy, especially those related to modern technologies.
+The region was until recently associated mainly with the ship-building industry and agriculture, today it develops various sectors of the economy, especially those related to modern technologies.
 This is accompanied by high development potential and diversification of investment areas, often located along important communication routes, newly built expressways or in special areas designated and prepared for investors by local governments.
 The Region also makes increasingly better use of renewable energy sources, which can be observed through an increase in the number of wind or thermal power plants.